 - 1. Animals must be owned and cared for by 4-H member in Vigo County by Tag Day. - 2.
-Tag Day is May 11th from 9:00 AM 11:00 AM.
+Tag Day is May 14th from 9:00 AM 11:00 AM.
 All wethers and non-registered goats will need to be brought to Tag Day.
 All wethers need to be county tagged at Tag Day.
 Lamanchas or smaller animals that cannot take an ear tag must come on Tag Day to be photographed with the county tag.
 Non-registered breeding stock are required to have a scrapie tag or tattoo and must be brought to tag day if not already shown at a Vigo County Fair.
 Meat goat wethers going to the Indiana State Fair must be RFID tagged on Tag Day.
-Meat goat wethers, market does, and registered Boer goat females must a DNA Hair Sample to the Extension Office by May 15th at 4:00 PM to be eligible for State Fair.
+Meat goat wethers, market does, and registered Boer goat females must a DNA Hair Sample to the Extension Office by May 15th at 4:30 PM to be eligible for State Fair.
 RFID tags will be \$2 and county tags are \$1. - 3.
-4-H members MUST have their animal enrollment completed via 4-H Online by May 15th.
-If an animal is not listed on the May 15 4-H Online enrollment and county form that animal will not be allowed to show.
-All animals entered in the group classes must all be entered in the appropriate age class. - 4.
-Online Fair Entries will be due by June 18 on FairEntry.com.
+4-H members MUST have their animal enrollment completed via 4HOnline by May 15th. - 4.
+If an animal is not listed on the May 15 4HOnline enrollment and county form that animal will not be allowed to show.
+All animals entered in the group classes must all be entered in the appropriate age class.
+The deadline for entering goats in classes at the Indiana State Fair is July 1. - 5.
+Fair Entries will be due by July 1st on FairEntry.com. - 6.
+A virtual exhibit option will be offered for those who cannot or do not wish to participate in person.
+Details will be available at a later date.